About Badin . . .

-Drop in at the Town Hall for a map of the area or a booklet on the history of the town.
-Grab your camera and take a walk around the village, down narrow lanes, past old French Colonial houses with their little entry bridges over rock-lined storm drains.
-Wander up through the pines to the golf course for lunch at the pub.
+Drop by the Town Hall for a map of the area, a walking tour, or a little literature about the town.
+Take a walk around the village, down narrow lanes, past old Edwardian era French Colonial homes with entry bridges over rock-lined, French-built storm drains.
+Amble through the pines up to the 1913 Badin Inn for lunch.

 Stroll back to the southern end of Badin Lake to the boat landing and the beaches.
-Have a swim before you spread your picnic on a grassy slope beside the water, or settle at one of the many tables scattered beneath the trees.
-Drop a line in the lake and wait for that big fish to bite.
-You won't be the only one.
-Herons and seagulls and an occasional bald eagle fish here.
-Launch your boat and sail across the wide expanses of the lake.
+Have a swim before you spread a picnic on the grassy slope by the water, or settle at one of the many tables dotted beneath the trees.
+Drop a line in the lake and wait for that big fish to bite - you won't be the only one.
+Herons, seagulls, ospreys and a few bald eagles fish here.
+Launch your boat and sail across the wide open expanses of the lake.
 Land on a deserted island.
 Take a look at Uwharrie Point with its plush lakefront homes and championship golf course.
-Sail back to Badin for a long cold drink and a chat with the locals.
+Sail back to Badin for a refreshing drink and a chat with the locals.
 French architecture and a rich history, skillfully retold in Badin’s historic museums, add to a town with outdoor recreation roots as old as the hills.
 Ancient native culture, Badin Lake, Falls Reservoir, the historic town, Morrow Mountain State Park and Uwharrie National Forest all nestled together, make Badin a true gem in the Uwharrie region.

 A Brief History of Badin

-Today, this peaceful village with its picket fences and well-tended gardens provides a rare look at the characteristics common to many of the state's company towns with the added attraction of its unique French Colonial architecture.See it for yourself, you’re closer than you think.
+Today, this peaceful garden-city design village with its picket fences and tended gardens provides a rare look at characteristics common to North Carolina company towns, but with the added attraction of truly unique French Colonial architecture.See it for yourself, you’re closer than you think.
 Hike Badin, bike Badin, swim Badin, boat Badin, paddle Badin, run Badin, disc Badin.
 Visit Badin.

 Text adapted from the Badin brochure.